molden/atomlenz/training.md

 ## Configuration

-Once ProbKT is installed the downloaded datasets need to be copied (and extracted) to the ``generate_data`` folder of ProbKT.
+Once ProbKT is installed, the downloaded datasets need to be copied (and extracted) to the ``generate_data`` folder of ProbKT.

 ## Run first training round